berkay-dincer/kubethanos/README.md

 --healthcheck // Listens this endpoint for healtcheck --interval // Interval between killing pods
 --dry-run // If true, print out the pod names without actually killing them.
---debug // Enable debug logging.
+--percentage // percentage of pods to kill.
+Default is 0.5 --debug // Enable debug logging.
 ```